 define( 'WP_ALLOW_MULTISITE', true );

-As it is a very small file, the upload should finish almost instantly
+As the wp-config.php is a very small file, the upload should finish almost instantly

 Drag the edited wp-config.php file into the “Drop files here…” area to upload it.
-It’ll ask you if you’d like to overwrite the original file – click Yes.
-You’re done with the File Manager for now, but keep it open, as you’ll need it again shortly.
+When it asks you if you’d like to overwrite the original file, click Yes.
+You’re done with the File Manager for now, but keep it open as you’ll need it again shortly.

-You’ll be taken to a screen which will let you begin configuring your Multisite network.
+You’ll come to a screen where you can configure your Multisite network.
 Enter a name for the network and an email address for the network admin.
-If your WordPress installation is new, you’ll be able to choose a subdirectory network – otherwise, you’ll be forced to use subdomains instead.
+If your WordPress installation is new, you’ll be able to choose a subdirectory network – otherwise, you’ll have to use subdomains instead.
 Once you’re done, hit Install.

 The Pros and Cons of Using WordPress Multisite

-The best WP Multisite host for you depends on what you’re trying to accomplish.
-If you’re only looking to run a few low-traffic sites or subdomains, then budget shared hosting will likely offer you the best value.
-For large or much more intensive site networks, a premium solution may be best.
+The best WordPress Multisite host depends on your needs.
+If you’re running a few low-traffic sites, budget hosting will offer you the best value.
+For larger or more resource-intensive site networks, a premium solution may be best.
+All of the hosts on my list provide a good starting point, whether you’re launching a new network or managing a thriving Multisite.

 Still unsure?
 Check out the comparison table below for a side-by-side comparison.